smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### Von Mises Stress Map
 ![real_a3_7](real_a3_7.png)
+This shows the midspan of the bar.

 ![real_a3_8](real_a3_8.png)
 The Von Mises Stress graph above shows a very homogeneous stress pattern within the mid-span of the bar's structure.
-The maximum localized stress is 20.42 ksi at the fixed constraint due to multi-axial shear effects.
-This graph shows the bar’s maximum stress value is well below the yield strength of the material, which is 40.0 ksi.
+The maximum localized stress is 20.42 ksi at the fixed constraint due to multiaxial shear effects.
+This graph shows that the bar’s maximum stress value is well below the yield strength of the material, which is 40.0 ksi.

 #### FOS Map